rayct/zet/docs/1025/README.md

    ```
    deactivate
    ```
+7. Check your version of tkinter
+   `python3 -m tkinter`

 7. To delete the virtual environment, you can simply delete the directory associated with it.
 Be cautious when deleting directories, as this action is irreversible.